anilsomisetty/Innovacer-SDE-platform/README.md

 The Language Used-Python2

-1)Initially u should create a database in mysql with name "script" and create table "details"(I wrote a function U can use it)
+1)Initially u should create a database in mysql with name "script"

 2)In connect command in the script fill in the password of your database like this